hds-sandbox/bulk_RNAseq_course/Scripts/README.md

-## Scripts
+# Scripts

-This folder contains scripts used in the course.
-You can organize all necessary subfolders to structure the material, for example if you need to have more programming languages or categories.
+This folder contains some helper scripts used in the course, but are not necessary to run it.
+Some of them are used to create figures for the slides or to prepare the datasets used on the exercises/examples.